chaos-manual/chaos-manual.github.io/documentation/index.md

 ## Who can use this manual?

+In our opinion CE is most relevant for:

-- highload projects (cost implementation)
+- highload projects (benefits > cost of implementation)
-- actively maintained (detecting a detecting vulnerability without fixing will not help)
+- actively maintained (you can both detect and fix a vulnerability)
-- distributed systems (fewer things break in a monolith)
+- distributed system (fewer things break in a monolith)
-- mature mindset for reliability (attach value and willing to allocate resources for system reliability)
+- ready mindsets (the team attaches value to system reliability and is willing to allocate time and resources to keep it up)

 ## Process // Как мы работаем